 2. Home Maintenance

-You don’t buy a roof every year, repave a driveway or replace a furnace every year.
-Maintenance costs come as large expenses that average out to roughly 1% per year.
+You replace a roof, repave a driveway or replace a furnace every year.
+Maintenance costs often come as large lump sum expenses.
+These expenses average out to be roughly 1% of the home value per year.

 That means you also need a bigger emergency fund, which is money that you cannot use to invest.
 Instead, its value erodes to inflation until a large expense comes due.
-This comes at an additional opportunity cost that won’t be covered here.
+The large emergency fund has an opportunity cost, however, I won’t capture that in this post.

 3. Cost of Debt (Mortgage Interest)

 Mortgage interest, the cost of debt, is another unrecoverable cost.
-Gone.
+Once the interest is paid you never get it back.

 I’ll assume a 2% mortgage rate in our low-rate stimulated environment.
 You pay a 2% free to “rent out” the mortgage.
 Assuming a 20% down payment, you’ll have to loan out 80% of the home value, and you’ll pay a 2% fee on this amount.

-These returns above are inflation-adjusted.
-Access to the global market is simple and cheap with low-cost index funds such as XEQT or VEQT.
-You can check out the globally diversified index fund portfolios on Canadian Couch Potato or the Rational Reminder blogs.
+All returns above are inflation-adjusted.
+You can access the global stock market at low cost with index funds.
+Canadians can use low-cost one-fund ETFs such as XEQT or VEQT.
+You can check out the globally diversified index fund portfolios for Canadians on Canadian Couch Potato or the Rational Reminder blogs.

 Adding Them Up